Exclude webpages and apps

 - "Display Network only - Mobile app engagement"

-To exclude individual apps in one of these campaign types, follow steps 1-3 above to exclude specific placements.
+To exclude individual apps in one of these campaign types, follow the steps for how to exclude specific placements.
 Once you've selected Placements under "Ad group exclusions" or "Campaign exclusions", follow the steps below:

 - Next to "Mobile app categories," click Search all apps.